 Start a Blog, Website, or other Side Hustle

 Have you heard of side hustles?
 They are small businesses that you can work on in your spare time in alongside your main employment.
 It doesn’t hurt to get a little extra income going if you think a layoff might be coming, and if it takes off it may even be able to replace your main employment.
 One of the most common side hustles is starting a blog or website about one of your hobbies or interests.
 They are popular because there is minimal costs involved in starting and getting one set up.
 You just need a domain name and a basic web hosting plan.
-We found these godaddy hosting coupons, you could get started for less than $20.
+We found these godaddy hosting coupons, you could get started for less than $20 and that includes a website builder for free.
 The best strategy is pick something you are already interested in and have something to say about.

 If you find that you really like making websites, that can become your side hustle.
 You can advertise your services and bid for jobs on freelancing websites like Fiverr.
 It’s extremely popular because of the amazing deals it offers for first time customers.
 Once you’ve done a few jobs and gotten great feedback from your clients, you might find that you don’t even need to bid for jobs anymore.
 Clients will come to you!